bini-a/hbwater_cameratrap_pheno/README.md

 ------- | -------- | --------
 create walkthrough with example files as both proof-of-concept for our data pipeline, and as a walkthrough for future users | XX | **7** export Jupyter notebook to *.py* files  | XX | **8**

+## notes
+while the above steps are roughly in order, we will be working on certain aspects of the project throughout, such as:
+  - keeping all code well-documented and clean
+  - creating Jupyter notebooks for each script with embedded markdown/html that explains each step of the script